InsideTechnologiesSrl/DefenderBug/README.md

-# DefenderBug
+# Defender ASR Bug

-Many end-users raise drops of icons from Start Menu, Taskbar and Desktop.

-The problem is behind a wrong Windows Defender signature (1.381.2140).
-This signature tells to Defender to remove all icons because not secure, even the application is Edge, Word, Excel or whatever.

-The rule under investigation is "Block Win32 API calls from Office macros".
-You must to set the rule 92e97fa1-2edf-4476-bdd6-9dd0b4dddc7b from Enable to Audit and update the signature to 1.381.2152.

-But in the meantime the links are gone!
-This Repro is to create a public content to restore the most known programs to Start Menu.

-The first script is for Windows 11 but will release a version for Windows 10.
+On January 13th, Windows Security and Microsoft Defender for Endpoint customers may have experienced a series of false positive detections for the Attack Surface Reduction (ASR) rule "Block Win32 API calls from Office macro" after updating to security intelligence build 1.381.2140.0.
+These detections resulted in the deletion of certain Windows shortcut (.lnk) files that matched the incorrect detection pattern.

+There’s no way to restore the icon but there’s a way to rebuild the most common to Start Menu with this script.

+I will keep updated the script every day.